OSGeo/gdal/doc/source/drivers/vector/geojson.rst

 -  :decl_configoption:`ATTRIBUTES_SKIP` - controls translation of attributes:
    YES - skip all attributes
 -  :decl_configoption:`OGR_GEOJSON_MAX_OBJ_SIZE` (GDAL >= 3.0.2): size in
-   MBytes of the maximum accepted single feature, default value is 200MB
+   MBytes of the maximum accepted single feature, default value is 200MB.
+   Or 0 to allow for a unlimited size (GDAL >= 3.5.2).

 Open options
 ------------